PrefectHQ/prefect/docs/guides/moving-data.md

 # Read and Write Data to and from Cloud Provider Storage

-Writing data to cloud-based storage and reading data from that storage is a common task in data engineering.
-In this guide we'll learn how to use Prefect to move data to and from AWS, Azure, and GCP blob storage.
+Learn how to use Prefect to move data to and from AWS, Azure, and GCP blob storage.

 ## Prerequisites

 - Prefect [installed](/getting-started/installation/)
 - Authenticated with [Prefect Cloud](/cloud/cloud-quickstart/) (or self-hosted [Prefect server](/guides/host/) instance)
-- A cloud provider account (e.g. [AWS](https://aws.amazon.com/))
+- A cloud provider account (for example, [AWS](https://aws.amazon.com/))

 ## Install relevant Prefect integration library